jericjan/SMD/README.md

 # To-Do
 - [ ] keep track on if game was cracked / steamless'd before
   - [ ] prompt to automatically crack and steamless if so
-- [ ] if given a ZIP, use existing manifest instead of redownloading
 - [ ] Use gbe_fork_tools source code instead of using a compiled version

 # Licenses